JackScottAU/Amethyst/Docs/Notes.md

 ## Current Priorities

+ - Tidy up current multitasking, GDT and interrupt code.
+ - Write a page frame allocator

+## Milestones (move this to Github)

 Milestone 1:
 A user program loaded from disk runs in userspace, accepts input from the keyboard, and outputs to a text console.
 Needs: